ollieh/yesod-session-redis/README.md

       return $ Just backend
 ```

+## Using your own Redis Connection

-or to have a redis connection available in other places you could put it in your app
+to have a redis connection available in other places you could put it in your App

 Application.hs